eamonnsullivan/svpsouthruislip.org.uk/content/md/posts/2022-03-30-gifted,-bereavement-group.md

 The SVP Bereavement Care group will meet on Wednesday, April 6.
 Why not pop in to the hall after 10am mass and meet Bridget and the team over a cup of tea or coffee.

-As always, if you come across anyone who needs help, please do not hesitate to contact your SVP Team and we will do our best to help: 07563 775 777, info@svpsouthruislip.org.uk or www.svpsouthruislip.org.uk.
+As always, if you come across anyone who needs help, please do not hesitate to [contact your SVP Team](../../pages-output/contact/) and we will do our best to help.